Pmacdon15/shared_workspace/README.md

 ```

-If you are in the any directory of the project run:
+If you are in the root directory of the project run:

 ```bash